USS Theodore Roosevelt Watch Standers

 |0

-This work, USS Theodore Roosevelt Watch Standers [Image 4 of 4], by PO3 Gary Buckles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Theodore Roosevelt Watch Standers [Image 7 of 7], by SN Anna Plummer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.